-- Parking citation fines will double if not paid at the Campus Police office, or an appeal action filed, within seven days from the date of issuance.
+- Parking citation fines will double if not paid at the Campus Police office, or an appeal action filed, within 30 days from the date of issuance.

 - Parking permits are not required in posted loading zones.
 The time limit for loading zones is fifteen minutes and multiple citations may be issued for violations.